ADeamore/FogMod-DS3-Archipelago-Compat/README.md

  8. next ensure the server you're going to connect to is running.
  9. open the "Randomizer" folder and run `DS3Randomizer.exe`, and thru that application connect to your archipelago server and click "load".
  10. Next open the Fog folder, and run FogMod.exe
+ 11. Press the "select other mod to merge" button, and locate the `Data0.bdt` file inside of the `Archipelago/Randomizer` folder.
+ 12. Select the settings you want. (i recommend pacifist mode, as well as all entrances randomized.)
+ 13. Press "Randomize!"
- 11. And finally run `launchmod_darksouls3.bat` to connect to the Archipelago server and begin playing.
+ 14. And finally run `launchmod_darksouls3.bat` to connect to the Archipelago server and begin playing.
 ## FAQ

 #### The first fog door leads me into a dead end, what do i do?